PorterRyan/techno-literate-blog/content/resume/_index.md

 - Continuously train and maintain personal readiness for last-minute activation
 - Retain Disaster Service Worker credentials for Santa Cruz County

-**Elders Quorum President** | The Church of Jesus Christ of Latter-day Saints
+**Second Counselor, Branch Presidency** | The Church of Jesus Christ of Latter-day Saints
-- Administer a men's group with over 40 young adult members
+- Assistant to Branch President
-- Teach month Sunday School classes on religious topics
+- Conduct religious services on rotation